 If you’re interested in investing in real estate, you should start by doing as much research as possible.
 This first and foremost means studying the market, figuring out how you want to invest and learning as much as you can about what investing in the real estate market really means.
 One of the best ways to do that is to read a book on the subject.
 This guide will take you though the best books on real estate investing.
 We’ll tell you what you’ll be able to glean from each of them.
+If you want hands-on advice, consider enlisting the help of a trusted financial advisor.

 “Building Wealth One House at a Time”